 Backstory and Context

-By taking the convoy by such surprise, all but two men were killed.
-Some reports say that Fairbanks was wounded immediately but continued to fight until the end with his sword.
+On September 12, 1812, Sergeant Nathan Fairbanks was leading around 12 men to Fort Harrison with a supply wagon from Fort Knox.
+The Native Americans witnessed the small group leaving Fort Knox and took off ahead hiding until nightfall for the ambush.
+The Native Americans fired upon the wagon when it made its descent down the hill the Native Americans were hidden at.
+By taking the convoy by such surprise, most of the men were killed during the battle.
+Some reports say that Fairbanks was wounded immediately, but continued to fight until the end with his sword.
 The rest of the men did not put up much of a fight with it being at nightfall and with so much surprise and confusion.

 "Fairbanks' Massacre."
 IHB: Fairbanks' Massacre.
 Accessed April 02, 2018. https://www.in.gov/history/markers/310.htm.

 Tribune-Star, Mike McCormickThe.
 "HISTORICAL PERSPECTIVE: The Siege at Fort Harrison in 1812."
 Terre Haute Tribune Star.
 August 05, 2012.
 Accessed April 02, 2018. http://www.tribstar.com/news/lifestyles/historical-perspective-the-siege-at-fort-harrison-in/article....